geozunac3536-jpg/Las-Sigma-Metrics/README.md

-# Las-Sigma-Metrics
+# Sigma-Metrics package
-Software Metrológico Sigma TCDS
+See docs and examples.